joelguittet/meta-chip/README.md

 Using
 --

 The following tutorial is useful to start building your own Yocto project and loading C.H.I.P. or C.H.I.P.
 PRO board.
-I'm building on Ubuntu 16.04.
+The development machine is running Ubuntu 16.04.

 **_1- Install System Dependencies (once)_**